atfornes/Hydral/README.md

 #### Speed

-We can use `*` and `/` operators for speed. nomeric expressions should be put in brackets to avoid ambiguous evaluations: `3/3` is still 1, and not the value 3 for 3 beats.
+We can use `*` and `/` operators for speed. numeric expressions should be put in brackets to avoid ambiguous evaluations: `3/3` is still 1, and not the value 3 for 3 beats.

 ```javascript
 // a pink triangle for the first 3 beats, then changing to a square and a triangle in the following beat